vltabacaru/testing/ajd-soda-2021-hol/soda-python/soda-python.md

     cat /home/oracle/Wallet_[Your Initials]-AJD/tnsnames.ora
     ````

 7. Verify the connectivity using SQL*Plus, using the TP service.
-If the connection works, exit SQL*Plus.
+If the connection works, exit.

     ````
-    sqlplus demo/DBlearnPTS#20_@[ajd-name]_tp
+    sqlplus demo/DBlearnPTS#21_@[ajd-name]_tp

     exit
     ````